+1 (888) 504-4424

 The entire process should take about 10-12 months.

-The BPTC takes around a year, plus another year of pupillage (basically, an apprenticeship).
+The BPTC takes about a year, plus another year of pupillage (apprenticeship).

-All you need to do after you graduate law school in the US is take the bar exam.
-Usually, you sit the ethics portion of the exam before your final year of law school and then take the second portion (which includes the multistate bar exam and a state specific exam).
+After you graduate from law school in the US, you only need to take the bar exam.
+Usually, you sit the ethics portion of the exam before your final year of law school and then take the second portion (which includes the multi-state bar exam and a state-specific exam).

-Applying to universities can be daunting, but Crimson Education is the world’s leading university admissions support company specialising in helping students gain entry to some of the world’s most competitive universities including Oxford, Cambridge and the Ivy League.
+Applying to universities can be daunting.
+Crimson Education is the world’s leading university admissions support company specializing in helping students gain entry to some of the world’s most competitive universities, including top law schools like Harvard, Oxford, Columbia, or Northwestern.